 Form pages (web forms)

-Basic web forms will be created per IFES instructions, such as the IFES Contact Us page, annual photo contest submissions, human interest story submissions, award nominations, and fellowship applications.
+Basic web forms will be created per IFES instructions and as detailed in the Project Build Spec.
+Fellowship applications will be handled via Word document or writeable PDF and will not be webforms.
 Drupal web forms can accept attachments and export them along with the form submission.

 The web forms will allow people using assistive technology to access the information, field, elements, and functionality required for completion and submission of the form, including all directions and cues.

-Commenting on some content types
+Annual report

-Based on conversations regarding the timely publication of content as well as concerns about staff resources and web content maintainability, we think this request will not be able to meet its stated goal and thus would recommend not implementing this.
-However, if IFES would like to proceed, Taoti would likely implement the Disqus module or leverage the commenting functionality in Drupal core, and IFES staff would be trained on moderating the comments posted.
+IFES will be able to embed an interactive timeline using the tool displayed here: http://timeline.knightlab.com/.
+IFES will be responsible for creating the timeline and importing all needed content.
+Taoti will train IFES on how to embed the code produced by the timeline tool into a Drupal node.
+Taoti will also train IFES on how to embed audio/video files hosted on YouTube of Vimeo into a Drupal node.
+IFES will need to provide the embed codes for the timeline and for at least one YouTube at least one week prior to the training.

 Exclusions from Scope